Channel 3 (Thailand)

-Channel 3 HD (ช่อง 3 เอชดี; สถานีโทรทัศน์ไทยทีวีสีช่อง 3) is a Thailand and Bangkok's second commercial free-to-air television network that was launched on 26 March 1970 as Thailand and Bangkok's second commercial television station.
-Channel 3 is operated by BEC Multimedia Company Limited ("BECM"), a subsidiary of publicly traded company BEC World.
-The network is headquartered in the Maleenont Tower of Bangkok.
+Channel 3 (ช่อง 3 เอชดี; สถานีโทรทัศน์ไทยทีวีสีช่อง 3) is a Thai commercial free-to-air television network that was launched on 26 March 1970 as Thailand's second commercial television station.
+Channel 3 is operated by BEC Multimedia Company Limited (BECM), a subsidiary of the publicly traded company BEC World.
+The network is headquartered in the Maleenont Tower in Bangkok.
 Its slogan is คุ้มค่าทุกนาที ดูทีวีสีช่อง 3 ("Worth every minute, watch color television Channel 3").

 History

 Bangkok Entertainment Co., Ltd. was founded on 10 November 1967 by the Maleenont family to join hands with government agencies in operating a 625-line color TV station under a joint investment agreement submitted for the establishment of the TV station on 3 December 1967, and entered into an agreement with Thai Television Co., Ltd. (now MCOT) on 4 March 1968.
 In early 1969, the groundbreaking ceremony of its facilities was held at Nong Khaem district alongside a training program given to Japanese staff.
 Following this, a CCIR PAL 625-line transmitter was constructed.
 By March 1970, the budget of the network was of 75 million baht.

 Channel 3 made its first off-air tests on 16 February 1970 with the first recorded program; the first test broadcasts were conducted on 11 March for two hours between 7 and 9pm.
 Four days later a longer test transmission was held from 9:30am to 11:55pm.
 The channel was officially launched in Bangkok as Thailand's second commercial television channel on 26 March 1970 at 10:00 Bangkok Time by Prime Minister Field Marshal Thanom Kittikachorn and is the fourth oldest television station in the country.
 The channel's broadcast area was limited to the Bangkok Metropolitan Area (Bangkok and the surrounding areas) at the time.
 With the dissolution of the Thai Television Company and the creation of MCOT, MCOT became responsible for Channel 3's transmission, with BEC being the operator.

 On 16 July 1987, it established a joint broadcasting equipment agreement with Channel 9 to expand the signal of Channel 3 to a national scale by 1992.
 With this contract, the license was now renewed from 1990, for a period of 30 years.
 The expansion project took place between 1988 and 1989 and was carried out in phases.